openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/03-self-healing.md

 failures happen.
 In fact, you don't need to do anything because OpenShift automatically recovers failed pods when pods are not feeling healthy.
-The healthiness of application pods is determined via the [health probes](https://docs.openshift.com/container-platform/3.6/dev_guide/application_health.html#container-health-checks-using-probes) which was discussed in the previous labs.
+The healthiness of application pods is determined via the [health probes](https://docs.openshift.com/container-platform/3.6/dev_guide/application_health.html#container-health-checks-using-probes) which was discussed in the previous scenarios.

 There are three auto-healing scenarios that OpenShift handles automatically: